ragebflame/ragebflame.github.io/wishlist/index.md

 A list of desired things or occurrences.
 ```

 A list of items I'd like to obtain.
-An [Amazon wishlist](https://www.amazon.co.uk/hz/wishlist/ls/IYC1DEIBVM69?ref_=wl_share) I also update sometimes.
+An [Amazon wish list](https://www.amazon.co.uk/hz/wishlist/ls/IYC1DEIBVM69?ref_=wl_share) I also update sometimes.

 💫*Last updated: 22/06/2021*